blazyng/AniListPublicSeasonalSearch/readme.md

 ## 📚 API Reference

 This project uses the public [AniList API](https://anilist.co).
-The documentation for their GraphQL endpoint can be found here: [AniList APIv2 Docs](https://anilist.github.io/ApiV2-GraphQL-Docs/).
+The documentation for their GraphQL endpoint can be found here: [AniList API Docs](https://docs.anilist.co/reference/).

 ## 🎯 Learning Goals